 Located in the San Juan province, at the foot of the Andes, El Leoncito was founded in 2001 and has a surface of 89,900 hectares.

-What makes this national park special is the arid climate which means you are pretty much guaranteed a clear day when visiting.
-Much like Atacama in Chile, the park is home to two observatories – Observatorio El Leoncito (C.AS.LEO) and Observatorio Cesco.
-You can visit them at night to admire one of the starriest sky you can hope for.
+What makes this national park special is its arid climate, which means you are pretty much guaranteed a clear day when visiting.
+Like Atacama in Chile, the park is home to two observatories: Observatorio El Leoncito (C.AS.LEO) and Observatorio Cesco.
+You can visit them at night to admire one of the starriest skies you can hope for.

-Other than admiring the sky, you should make sure to visit the El Rincón waterfall, where you can get to both by car or on an easy hike; and hike the Paisajdes de Agua, an easy 2 km (1.2 miles) trail.
-The hike to Cerro El Leoncito is a medium difficulty one that lasts about four hours.
+Other than admiring the sky, you should make sure to visit the El Rincón waterfall, which you can reach by car or on an easy hike, and hike the Paisajdes de Agua, an easy 2 km (1.2 miles) trail.
+The hike to Cerro El Leoncito is a medium-difficulty one that lasts about four hours.

 Access to the park is free.
-The closest town is Barreal, at 35 km (21.7 miles), which is where you should base yourself if you want quick and easy access to the park.
-There is no public transportation to get to the park, so you either have to rent a car or join a guided tour – it’s best to enquire in town about it.
+The closest town is Barreal, 35 km (21.7 miles) away, which is where you should base yourself if you want quick and easy access to the park.
+There is no public transportation to get to the park, so you either have to rent a car or join a guided tour—it’s best to enquire in town about it.

 Talampaya National Park